Skip to main content

 • humor

-• “Neon is also clearly superior in terms of writing, dialogue, and humor, the soundtrack (Revive's soundtrack is good, but nothing to really write home about) and overall vibe.”
+• “Neon is clearly superior in terms of writing, dialogue, and humor, as well as the overall vibe.”

-• “You don't need a good story in a DD game, but at least make it funny or charming.”
+• “You don't need a good story in a Double Dragon game, but at least make it funny or charming.”

 • replayability